Robust information divergences for model-form uncertainty arising from sparse data in random PDE: Hybrid information divergences and model-form uncertainty

 and thus the bounds follows immediately from \cref{eq:xi-bound}. \end{proof}

 The remainder of this paper focuses on applications of the hybrid information divergences to UQ.
-First in \cref{sec:screening-and-sa} we apply \cref{thm:information-divergence} to derive bounds for parametric sensitivity analysis.
-Then in \cref{sec:data-informed-bounds} we examine a more exploratory UQ task and derive bounds for model misspecification due to sparse data.
-Finally in \cref{sec:efficient-sampling-risk}, we leverage the connection between certain concentration inequalities and the hybrid divergences for efficient computing.
+First, in \cref{sec:screening-and-sa} we apply \cref{thm:information-divergence} to derive bounds for parametric sensitivity analysis by considering alternative models that can be represented by small parametric perturbations of the nominal model.
+Then in \cref{sec:data-informed-bounds} we examine a more exploratory UQ task and derive bounds for model misspecification due to sparse data where the nominal and alternative models cannot, in general, be described by small perturbations.
+Finally, in \cref{sec:efficient-sampling-risk}, we leverage the connection between certain concentration inequalities and the hybrid divergences for efficient computing.